Scenic beach with turquoise water and striped lighthouse in Bayahibe, Dominican Republic

 • Local Bars and Cafés: Enjoy the vibrant local nightlife by visiting beachfront bars and cafés in Bayahíbe, where you can dance to traditional merengue and bachata rhythms under the stars.

-Top All-Inclusive Resorts in Bayahibe and La Romana
+Where to Stay in Bayahibe and La Romana

 💲 - Budget-friendly